 The Stamatinos Leland LLP law firm merged with the Rosowsky & Campbell law firm on January 2, 2008 and now has offices in both Yorkton and Kamsack.
 Christina Rosowsky-Hudye practiced with the merged firm for two years until she set up a law practice with her brother.

 In 2016, Nolan Kondratoff and Mark Persick joined Richard Leland and Thomas Campbell as partners in the firm, which led to the change of name of the firm to Leland Campbell Kondratoff Persick on July 7, 2017.

 Other lawyers that have practised with this firm include Richard Hornung, Q.C. (now practising in Calgary, Alberta), David Bright (now a Director with Legal Aid Saskatchewan), Todd Wellsch (now a Senior Crown Prosecutor), Patrick Koskie and Donna L. Taylor (now Provincial Court Judges), Marvin Wentzell, Q.C. (now retired and living in British Columbia), Ronald Wrubell, Arliss Dellow, John Stamatinos, Q.C. and Richard A. Leland, Q.C. (all now retired and living in Yorkton).

 Over the years, this law firm has been a major contributor to various charities including the Health Foundation.
 In 2010, the Yorkton Chamber of Commerce bestowed the Wall of Success Award on this firm.

-At the present time, the lawyers practising with the firm include Thomas P. Campbell, Cynthia A. Nijssen, Doreen K. Clark, Kyla M. Eiffert, Nolan R. Kondratoff, Mark T. Persick, Michelle A. McCrea, Kristin L. Martinuk and Konstantinos L. Stamatinos.
+At the present time, the lawyers practising with the firm include Thomas P. Campbell, Cynthia A. Nijssen, Doreen K. Clark, Kyla M. Eiffert, Nolan R. Kondratoff, Mark T. Persick, Michelle A. McCrea, Kristin L. Martinuk, Konstantinos L. Stamatinos and Nicole A. Hataley.